Basque conflict: 2010-2011

 In 2009 and 2010, ETA suffered even more blows to its organization and capacity, with more than 50 members arrested in the first half of 2010.
 At the same time, the banned Abertzale left started to develop documents and meetings, where they committed to a "democratic process" that "must be developed in a complete absence of violence".
 Due to these demands, ETA announced in September that they were stopping their armed actions.

 The final declaration of the Donostia-San Sebastián International Peace Conference, read by Bertie Ahern, with Basque language subtitles.

 On 17 October 2011, an international peace conference was held in Donostia-San Sebastián, aimed at promoting a resolution to the Basque conflict.
 It was organized by the Basque citizens' group Lokarri and included leaders of Basque parties, as well as six international personalities known for their work in the field of politics and pacification: Kofi Annan (former UN Secretary-General), Bertie Ahern (former Taoiseach of Ireland), Gro Harlem Brundtland (international leader in sustainable development and public health, former Prime Minister of Norway), Pierre Joxe (former Interior Minister of France), Gerry Adams (president of Sinn Féin and member of the Irish Parliament) and Jonathan Powell (British diplomat who served as the first Downing Street Chief of Staff).
 Tony Blair (former Prime Minister of the UK) could not be present due to commitments in the Middle East, but he supported the final declaration.
 Former US President Jimmy Carter and former US senator George J. Mitchell (involved in the Northern Ireland peace process) also backed this declaration.

 The conference resulted in a five-point statement that included a plea for ETA to renounce any armed activities and to demand instead negotiations with the Spanish and French authorities to end the conflict.
 It was seen as a possible prelude to the end of ETA's violent campaign for an independent Basque homeland.

 Three days later – on 20 October – ETA announced a "definitive cessation of its armed activity".
 They said they were ending their 43-year armed campaign for independence and called on Spain and France to open talks.
 At this time ETA was believed to have no more than 50 active members capable of organizing an attack.
-Spanish premier Jose Luis Rodriguez Zapatero described the move as "a victory for democracy, law and reason".
+Spanish premier José Luis Rodríguez Zapatero described the move as "a victory for democracy, law and reason".